Toggle Nav

 Bon appetit!

-Have you ever wanted to have your very own caviar that is hand-crafted just for YOU?
-Well now's the time!
-This amazing new line from Chef Buddha Lo includes two varieties - Classic Kaluga at $80 per ounce and Premium Osetra caviar which runs about $100 dollars an ounce.
+Have you ever wanted to have your very own caviar, hand-crafted just for you?
+Well, now's the time!
+The amazing new line from Chef Buddha Lo includes two varieties - Classic Kaluga at $80 per ounce and Premium Osetra caviar which runs about $100 dollars an ounce.
 You can find these delicacies online or in Marky's shops around NYC, but hurry before they sell out!
-Get the reference article ‘Top Chef’ Champ Buddha Lo Just Dropped His Own Line of Caviar.
+Learn more here: ‘Top Chef’ Champ Buddha Lo Just Dropped His Own Line of Caviar.